waimea-aalee/300dtd-client-tracker-project/docs/1-sprint-1-prototype.md

 ### Testing

-Replace this text with notes about what you did to test the UI flow and the outcome of the testing.
+I talked to my end user and they gave a bit of feedback

+> It'd be good if being able to add clients and jobs was on the page with the info

+> How can I edit information?

 ### Changes / Improvements

-I have made the add new client on the same page as where they're shown and added somewhere to edit client info
+I took the feedback and I have made the add new client on the same page as where they're shown and added somewhere to edit client info

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="500" height="600" src="https://embed.figma.com/proto/FSPwNSzLv13aoWvZkzDdXf/Client-Tracker-V2?node-id=3-2&p=f&scaling=min-zoom&content-scaling=fixed&page-id=0%3A1&starting-point-node-id=3%3A2&embed-host=share" allowfullscreen></iframe>